 Achieved LEED Gold Certification, an environmental-friendly accreditation awarded by the U.S. Green Building Council that takes into consideration sustainable construction processes and operations efficiencies.
 The announcement that Marlins Park had earned Gold-level certification was made on May 17, 2012, while the Council officially recognized the ballpark's status in a ceremony held there on May 25, 2012.

 Has a total of 45 suites, which are divided into six classifications: Founders (13), MVP (12), Legends (10), Fiesta (6), Championship (2) and Hall of Fame (2)

 Hosted six games in the second round of the 2013 World Baseball Classic.
 Played from March 12-16, the games drew a total attendance of 154,624 (a 25,771 per-game average) and their results saw the Dominican Republic (3-0) and Puerto Rico (2-2) advance from pool play over Italy (0-2) and Team USA (1-2).

-Home to an annual college football bowl game, called the Miami Beach Bowl, which will be played for the first time on December 22, 2014.
+Home to an annual college football bowl game, called the Miami Beach Bowl, which was played for the first time on December 22, 2014.
 The NCAA-certified bowl is owned and operated by the American Athletic Conference so it will always feature an AAC school.
 For its football configuration, Marlins Park has a capacity of 34,000 since some right field line sections are closed due to their obstructed views, as the field is laid out from the third base dugout to the right field bullpen.